Fakhatova/RAG-TIME/README.md

   * Execute all MVP requrements
   * Ability to create application from scratch
   * Utilize localStorage to persist data on page load and utilize it by passing to child component
-  * Use React Hooks to make application more robust
+  * Use React Hooks and typeScript to make application more robust

   [Return to top](#rag-time)